IBM-Cloud/docs/develop/bluemixlive.md

 **Global Options**

-*--help*: Display the help page for the specified command
+*&ndash&ndashhelp*: Display the help page for the specified command

-*--verbose*: Enable verbose logging.
+*&ndash&ndashverbose*: Enable verbose logging.

 **Note:** If any of your arguments or options contain a space, enclose the value in double quotation marks.